Contents:

 Make it your own

-Emails don’t offer many opportunities to stand out.
-That’s why email signatures are your best bet for adding a bit of personality to your emails, which can help form stronger connections with your audience and make your messages instantly recognizable.
+Emails don't offer many opportunities to stand out.
+That's why email signatures are your best bet for adding a bit of personality to your emails, which can help form stronger relationships with your audience and make your messages instantly recognizable.

 If you want to take it a step further, you can even customize various elements in your email signature to match your brand colors, providing a unified experience throughout your website, social media, and email communications.